 Bangkok is a bustling city that is full of culture, history, and modern life.
-It’s a destination that most travelers to Asia will come through at one point or another, and while we have been to Bangkok a few times and enjoy it, there are a number of things that you should be on the lookout for.
-Especially if it is your first time visiting, here are 5 things to avoid in Bangkok, Thailand!
+It’s a destination that most travelers to Asia will come through at one point or another, and while we have been to Bangkok a few times and thoroughly enjoy it, there are a number of things that you should be on the lookout for.
+So if you are planning a trip to Thailand, especially if it is your first time, here are 5 things to avoid in Bangkok, Thailand!

 1. Oh the Scams in Bangkok Thailand